Shared Resources for Instruction and Study Guides

 Links below will take you to instructional resources developed by radio amateurs that are being shared with the amateur radio community for use by others engaged in instruction and mentoring.

-Note: When looking for shared materials to support instruction for the Technician exam, be sure to note whether the materials have been updated to reference the new pool of questions for the Technician exam effective July 1, 2014.
+Note: When looking for shared materials to support instruction for the Technician exam, be sure to note whether the materials have been updated to reference the new pool of questions for the General exam effective July 1, 2015.

 - N8KBR’s Amateur Radio License Study Guides and Instruction Resources

 - Licensing instruction for Public Safety Professionals from KC0BS and KC4WCG of Johnson County, KS ARES.
 Also a study guide for upgrading to General and a Guide for New Hams from K4OCD.

-- AD7FO’s Study Guides, click on "Training Links" for Technician, General and Extra license preparation and instruction
+- AD7FO’s Study Guides, click on "Training Links" for Technician, General and Extra license preparation and instruction.
+Tiley also offers PowerPoints for instruction of all three levels of license preparatoin.

 - KB6NU’s Self Study Guides for the Technician and General exams.
-Also useful for instruction with youth and small groups.
+The Technician guide is free, the General is available at a modest cost.
+Useful for instruction with youth and small groups.

 - NC4FB has developed a variety of resources to assist instruction and self-study.
 These include flash cards for exam prep sessions, group discussions with remote instructor support features that students can join to discuss difficult questions and receive help from their instructor, and a question look-up feature to locate particular questions in the exam pools using text search.
 Benson also offers a "kid friendly" license self-study license program that is designed to be guided by a mentor as well as aids for mentors who are working with visually impaired students.
 Benson offers a MS Windows-based Exam Prep Support System (EPSS) designed to provide instructors with the capability to display flashcards, topic/subelement tests, and sample exams using a video projector or large screen A/V system.
 The system supports the NCVEC syllabuses (topics/subelements) for the Technician, General, and Extra exams and also provides a special capability that enables instructors to import their own collections of questions.
 This capability allows instructors who are using their own instructional material to display flashcards and test candidates with questions related to the material.